love-fern/love_fern_fe/README.md

 ## Technical Details

-This is the front-end of the application, which utilizes OAuth 2.0 for authentication, a Service Oriented Architecture, and quality CSS styling for a thematic user experience.
+This application is built with Ruby, Ruby on Rails, HTML, CSS, and Bootstrap, using a service oriented architecture.
+It depends on multiple external APIs, including the Google Cloud Natural Language API for sentiment analysis.

+Authentication is performed using Google's OAuth 2.0 for user sessions, which is connected securely to [Fernando](https://fernando.herokuapp.com), the Love Fern backend service.

 ## Getting Started